zavera/sum-up/Readme.md

 ### Quick Start

 1. **Spin up MySQL, Kafka, and Debezium:**
-    - Use Docker Compose to orchestrate containers for MySQL, Kafka, Zookeeper, and Debezium[2][9].
+    - Use Docker Compose to orchestrate containers for MySQL, Kafka, Zookeeper, and Debezium.
 2. **Configure Debezium Connector:**
-    - Register the Debezium MySQL source connector to monitor the target database and stream changes into Kafka[3][6][11].
+    - Register the Debezium MySQL source connector to monitor the target database and stream changes into Kafka
 3. **Set Up Vectorization and SLM:**
     - Deploy vector embedding services and the SLM API on GCP.
 4. **Integrate API:**